New Order Amish: Way of life

-Like Old Order groups, New Order Amish use horse and buggy, wear plain clothing, speak Pennsylvania German and practice home worship.
+Like Old Order groups, New Order Amish used horse and buggy, wear plain clothing, speak Pennsylvania German and practice home worship.
 As with other Amish, technological restrictions include prohibitions on the internet, television, and radio.

 All New Order Amish districts still preserve the traditional Amish dress, although there is a trend towards slimmer brimmed hats and trimmed beards among the men.
 As for the New Order women, they typically have brighter colors all around.
 Pennsylvania German is mostly preserved, but there is a tendency to shift to the English language.

 New Order Amish may be more lenient in the practice of shunning and may be more permissive of photography than lower-order groups.
 They were also known for introducing brighter colored fabrics.
 New Order Amish prohibit alcohol and tobacco use (seen in some Old Order groups), an important factor in the original division.

 Different from the Old Order, the New Order actively suppress the use of tobacco and alcohol and do not allow bed courtship (bundling), which was an important factor in the original division.
 They did eventually allow milkers, balers, propane gas and pneumatic tires.
 The Lancaster County New Order Amish was different, however, they eventually did permit electricity, what led to the split into two New Order Amish groups, electric and non-electric.
 The Holmes County New Orders allowed men to trim their beards as well as the hair above their ears.
 Some New Order Amish permit telephone lines in the home.

 The New Order worship patterns are essentially the same as among the Old Order.

 The New Order Tobe share an unusual mix of progressive and conservative traits.
 They are progressive in technology but conservative in spirituality and dress.
 In contrast to other New Order Amish groups, they have a relatively high retention rate of their young people that is comparable to the retention rate of the Old Order Amish.